digitallawyer/openlegaldictionary/_definitions/interest.md

 title: Interest
 permalink: "/definitions/interest.html"
 body: In property.
-The most general term that can be employed to denote a property ln lands or chattels.
-In lts appli-catlon to lands or thlngs real, it ls frequently used in connection with the terms “estate,” “right," and “title,” and, according to Lord Coke, it properly includes them all.
+The most general term that can be employed to denote a property in lands or chattels.
+In lts appli-catlon to lands or thlngs real, it is frequently used in connection with the terms “estate,” “right," and “title,” and, according to Lord Coke, it properly includes them all.
 Co.
 Litt 845b.
 See Ragsdale v.
 Mays, 65 Tex.
 257; Hurst v.
 Hurst, 7 W. Va.
 297; New York ▼.
 Stone, 20 wend.
 (N. Y.) 142;